By Christie Vanover | Published September 5, 2016 | Last Updated May 24, 2023

 Instead of using the reverse sear method on a grill, place the seasoned steak in a vacuum sealed bag in a water bath.
 Submerge your sous vide machine into the water and set it to 110F degrees.
 Once the steak reaches temperature, remove it from the bag and sear it on a hot grill or in a cast iron pan.

 Reverse Seared Cowboy Ribeye

-5Remove the steak, and let it rest for at least 10 minutes.
+- Rest: Remove the steak from the grill, and let it rest for at least 10 minutes before slicing.

 This estimate was created using an online nutrition calculator